rodydavis/rodydavis/posts/flutter-and-lit.md

 flutter run
 ```

 This should select a running device or prompt you to select one.
-Now that it is running on the device you can see we have two way communication with the flutter app and the web component.
+Now that it is running on the device you can see we have two way communication with the Flutter app and the web component.

 ## Conclusion